NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Mauler.md

 * * *

 You attack all nearby adversaries.
-Make a melee Strike with the required weapon against each enemy within your melee reach.
+Make a melee Strike with your two-handed weapon against each enemy within its melee reach.
 Each attack counts toward your multiple attack penalty, but don't increase your penalty until you have made all your attacks.